Health and Travel Alerts Learn More Left arrow

 Relish in the sun and surf on this idyllic island’s sandy shores, the true definition of a dreamy tropical vacation.
 From lively seaside spots with watersports and cafés to more secluded, tranquil coves, there’s a beach to appeal to every interest, whether you’re looking for surf, snorkeling or a snooze in the shade of a palm tree.

-Uncover the beauty of the 10 best beaches in Bali.
+Uncover the beauty of some of the best beaches in Bali.

 Padang Padang Beach, Uluwatu